 This hill fort can be approached from multiple routes.
 Khireshwar Tolar Khind route & Pachnai route is the two normally used routes.
 While Junnar Darwaja & Nalichi Vaat route is the route rarely used.
 Among these, all route Nalichi Vaat route is the toughest one.

 The fort is quite ancient.
 Remnants of Microlithic man have been discovered here.
 The various Puranas (ancient scriptures) like Matsyapurana, Agnipurana and Skandapurana include many references for Harishchandragad.
-Its origin is said to have been in a 6th century, during the rule of Kalchuri dynasty.
+Its origin is said to have been in the 6th century, during the rule of the Kalchuri dynasty.
 The citadel was built during this era.
 The various caves probably have been carved out in the 11th century.
-In these caves are idols of Lord Vishnu.
+In these caves, idols of Lord Vishnu carved.
 Though the cliffs are named Taramati and Rohidas, they are not related to Ayodhya.

 Great sage Changdev (one who created the epic “Tatvasaar”), used to meditate here in the 14th century.
 The caves are from the same period.
 The various constructions on the fort and those existing the surrounding region point to the existence of diverse cultures here.
 The carvings on the temples of Nageshwar (in Khireshwar village), in the Harishchandreshwar temple and in the cave of Kedareshwar indicate that the fort belongs to the medieval period since it is related to Shaiva, Shakta or Naath.
 Later the fort was under the control of Moguls.
 The Marathas captured it in 1747.